slscart Blog Gallery

 The blog gallery is displayed as several rows of blog gallery images with the blog title underneath.
 Both are clickable and will take you to the blog entry.
 If the blog search bar is enabled, it will appear on top of the gallery images.
 If sign in required for commenting is enabled, the menu to login, create an account, logout will appear below the images.

 * For each blog entry, upload a gallery image and enter the image's alt text.
+If a gallery image is not present then the blog entry's title will appear.

 * Decide whether comments should be allowed and set this.